 Applying to the Foundation

-We look to change the safety net system in Montgomery County.
+We seek partners willing to offer solutions designed to strengthen the safety net system in Montgomery County.
 We invest in organizations and ideas that strive to improve their operations and impact the system as a whole.

 HealthSpark's Grantmaking Process

-HealthSpark Foundation accepts grant applications through two mechanisms: an open call for grant applications through our Innovation Lab Grant Program, and by inviting applications from a single nonprofit or set of community partners in order to meet a defined community need.
+HealthSpark Foundation accepts grant applications through two mechanisms: an open call for grant applications through our Safety Net Initiative, and by inviting applications from a single nonprofit or set of community partners to meet a defined community need.
 More information on each process is listed below.

 Invited Application Process

 Similarly, in 2020 our community partners identified the need for a comprehensive, multi-year curriculum to increase diversity, equity, inclusion, and justice within the social safety net.
-Following their recommendations, HealthSpark invited the three county collaboratives to develop a proposal to meet this need.
-HealthSpark funded a planning grant to support this work in 2020, and has now committed to funding the first two years of implementation for this project, now called the Racial Equity Learning Community.
+HealthSpark explored this concept with the leaders of Bucks Mont Collaborative, Tri-County Network, and Inter-County Network.
+HealthSpark funded a planning grant to support this work in 2020, and subsequently provided initial funding to support the first two years of implementation for this project, now called the Racial Equity Learning Community.

 What The Foundation Does Not Support